Leroy Keyes: Philadelphia Eagles

-Keyes was drafted by the Philadelphia Eagles with the third pick in the 1969 NFL Draft.
+Keyes was drafted by the Philadelphia Eagles with the third pick in the 1969 NFL/AFL draft.
 He played for the Eagles from 1969–1972.
 He was considered the "consolation prize" by the Eagles, who had just lost out to the Buffalo Bills to draft O. J. Simpson with the first overall pick.
 Conversely, Keyes was drafted one pick ahead of Joe Greene; both Simpson and Greene would go on to the Pro Football Hall of Fame while Keyes is generally considered a bust.

 He started out as a running back and had 637 total yards on offense including 3 rushing touchdowns as a rookie.
 He saw little playing time in 1970 and was moved to strong safety in 1971, where he made 6 interceptions and recovered 3 fumbles.
 The next year (1972), he had 2 interceptions in 14 starts before going to Kansas City.

 Kansas City Chiefs

 Keyes played for the Kansas City Chiefs in 1973.